 Contact the Airline Ahead of Travel

 It’s important to reach out to both the airline and the airport before you travel.
 This way, you can let them know exactly what you need, so the ground and flight crew can prepare.
 As soon as you’ve booked, it’s worth calling the airline directly and explaining that you’ll be bringing your wheelchair.
-Give them as much detail as possible – we're talking your chair’s height, weight, length and width.
+Give them as much detail as possible – we're talking your chair’s height, length, width and even weight.
 It’s also a good idea to tell them about any other needs you might have, like if you’ll need assistance with transferring into your seat on the plane.

 Airlines officially recommend contacting them at least 48 hours in advance of your departure date.
 But we’d suggest doing this once you’ve booked and perhaps reminding them again two weeks ahead of your travel date, just to give them plenty of time.